 Using Your CRM as a

 Our decisions are only as good as the information we use to make them.
-Imagine making choices about your healthcare using blood pressure, cholesterol and other measurements taken by your doctor five or more years ago.
-In the world of business, the importance of tapping relevant and timely information is regarded with such importance that it has spawned the entire field of business intelligence.
+Imagine making choices about your healthcare using blood pressure, cholesterol, and other measurements your doctor took five or more years ago.
+In the business world, the importance of tapping relevant and timely information is regarded with such importance that it has spawned the entire field of business intelligence.

-Data from a CRM can help improve your decision making
+Data from a CRM can help improve your decision-making.

 CRM data can keep you ahead of customer trends